netscaler/netscaler-observability-exporter/docs/deploy-coe-with-splunk.md

 You can deploy Citrix ADC CPX as a side car with the Citrix ADC Observability Exporter support enabled along with Citrix ingress controller.
 You can modify the Citrix ADC CPX YAML file `cpx-ingress-splunk.yaml` to include the configuration information that is required for the Citrix ADC Observability Exporter support.

-Perform the following steps to deploy a Citrix ADC CPX instance with the Citrix ADC Observability Exporter support:
+The following is a sample application deployment procedure.

   1. Download the [cpx-ingress-splunk.yaml](https://raw.githubusercontent.com/citrix/citrix-observability-exporter/master/examples/splunk/cpx-ingress-splunk.yaml) and [cic-configmap.yaml](https://raw.githubusercontent.com/citrix/citrix-observability-exporter/master/examples/splunk/cic-configmap.yaml) file.
   2. Modify Citrix ADC CPX related parameters, as required.